 Remote work in the way we think of it now has been a rising trend since at least the 1970s when the networks we rely on for most digital communication were just reaching the average consumer.
 Some major corporations hired work-from-home customer service agents as early as the 1980s.

-Telework in 2020 and Beyond
+Telework in recent years and Beyond

 By all indications, remote work has exploded in popularity in recent years and shows no signs of stopping.
 Even if video conferencing hasn’t become commonplace at your job yet, you can bet it probably will if it’s at all feasible.